 1. On the Cost Constraint Analysis page, under Cost Limits, change the Total Cost value to a new number.

-2. On the Ribbon in the Portfolio Selection group, click Recalculate.
+2. On the ribbon in the Portfolio Selection group, click Recalculate.

 Resource Role Custom Field

 If as part of your proposal planning you created a high-level set of your needs in a resource plan, you will be able to expand your portfolio analysis with an added resource analysis.
-Since the resource plan feature is time-oriented instead of task-oriented, you will also be specifying time-related options as part of your resource options.
+Since the resource plan feature is time oriented instead of task oriented, you will also be specifying time-related options as part of your resource options.
 One required field when including resource information is the resource role.
 This field is where you designate something specific about each resource that can be used for high-level grouping.

-To clarify, a portfolio analysis is done at a role level not a resource level.
-For example, let’s say you have a resource named Penelope Coventry that you planned you would need for 8 days in March and another resource named Mahmoud Magdy that you would need for 3 days in March.
-If both resources are assigned to the role of Lab, then the portfolio analysis would display Lab at 11 days in March.
-Since the goal of a portfolio is to make high level decisions about which projects to include and exclude, resource role information is all that is required at this level.
+To clarify, a portfolio analysis is done at a role level, not a resource level.
+For example, let’s say you have a resource named Penelope Coventry whom you planned you would need for eight days in March and another resource named Mahmoud Magdy whom you would need for three days in March.
+If both resources are assigned to the role of Lab, the portfolio analysis would display Lab at 11 days in March.
+Since the goal of a portfolio is to make high-level decisions about which projects to include and exclude, resource role information is all that is required at this level.

 To designate the resource role custom field: